-These parameter configurations give rise to 6 datasets currently deployed in our live demo.
-Each dataset contains 9 mapper graphs (across 9 layers of InceptionV1) constructed by a particular set of parameters associated with the mapper construction.
-It is named according to these parameters.
-In particular, each name starts with "overlap-x" where x is either 20, 30, or 50 to denote 20%, 30%, or 50% overlap respectively.
+These parameter configurations give rise to six datasets currently deployed in our live demo.
+Each dataset contains nine mapper graphs (across nine layers of InceptionV1) constructed by a particular set of parameters associated with the mapper construction.
+The mapper graphs are named according to these parameters.
+In particular, each name starts with "overlap-x" where x is 20, 30, or 50 to denote 20%, 30%, or 50% overlap, respectively.
 The second half of the name consists of "epsilon-x" where x is either "fixed" or "adaptive", indicating whether ε was fixed (= 1000) or set adaptively for each layer.
-For example, overlap-50-epsilon-fixed is the dataset containing mapper graphs of 9 layers generated using p = 50% with fixed $\varepsilon = 1000$.
+For example, overlap-50-epsilon-fixed is the dataset containing mapper graphs of nine layers generated using p = 50% with fixed $\varepsilon = 1000$.

 Applying feature visualization to activation vectors.
 Activation vectors are high-dimensional abstract vectors.
 We employ feature visualization to transform them into a more meaningful semantic representation using techniques proposed by Olah et al. [OMS17, OSJ18].
-While the neural network transforms an input image into activation vectors, feature visualization goes in the opposite direction.
+Whereas the neural network transforms an input image into activation vectors, feature visualization goes in the opposite direction.